 Whatever you decide to do in Muscat, you won’t be bored.

-The city of Taipei is a favourite with travellers to East Asia, but if you are looking for an alternative Taiwan city to visit then head to Kaohsiung.
-Kaohsiung is the second largest city in Taiwan and just a 1 and a half hour journey south of Taipei on the Taiwan High Speed Rail.
+The city of Taipei is a favorite with travelers to East Asia, but if you are looking for an alternative Taiwan city to visit then head to Kaohsiung.
+Kaohsiung is the second largest city in Taiwan and just a 1 and a half hour journey south of Taipei on the Taiwan High-Speed Rail.

 There are many things to do in Kaohsiung and you could easily spend 2-3 days in the city non stop sightseeing.
 Do not miss the gorgeous lotus lake with it’s several large statues and religious shrines that you may have seen on Instagram.
 Visit the super cool Tiger and Dragon Pagodas – you enter through the dragon’s mouth and out via the tiger’s jaws to increase your good fortune.